The Bankrate promise

 8. Start recession-proofing your finances

-Saving is crucial right now because it highlights the ultimate risk if the U.S. central bank gets rates wrong: It could ultimately end up slowing down economic growth, or worse — causing a recession.
+Saving is crucial right now because the U.S. central bank could get rates wrong: It could ultimately end up slowing down economic growth, or worse — causing a recession.

 “Raising interest rates is putting the brakes on the economy,” Bankrate’s McBride says.
 “The harder they press the brakes, the sharper it’s going to slow down.
 The cumulative impact of ongoing rate hikes is where you’re likely to see a slowdown in economic activity and the labor market.”

 Recessions aren’t always as severe as the coronavirus pandemic, the Great Recession or even the Great Depression almost a century ago.
-They do, however, mean increased joblessness, reduced hiring and market volatility.
+They do, however, mean increased joblessness, reduced hiring job security, as well as market volatility.

 All of that means it’s important to start thinking about how you’d stay afloat in a recession.
 The same financial advice for preparing for a rate hike applies here: Live within your means, eliminate your debts and make sure you’re able to cover a period of joblessness.